The Complete Ladder Inspection Checklist For Safe Climbing

 Ensure Team Members Have Proper Training

-Again, it may seem like an obvious tip, but the issue that many service companies face is that they fall short when it comes to properly training team members.
+Again, it may seem like an obvious tip, but many service companies face the issue of not properly training team members.
 For example, many companies will focus on training team members regarding ladder use, carrying, and working at heights.
-However, few will remember to provide adequate training regarding site inspection.
-Therefore, we felt it prudent to note the three main areas of training required for workers who utilize ladders in their profession.

 • Ladder use